ligershark/psbuild/README.md

 Contributing is pretty simple.
 The project mostly consists of one .psm1 file located at ```/src/psbuild.psm1```.
 You should send PRs to the ```dev``` branch.
 If it's a simple bug fix feel free to go ahead and submit the fix as a PR.
 If you have a feature please propose it in the [issues](https://github.com/ligershark/psbuild/issues) section so that we can dicsuss your idea.

 # Release Notes
+- Added a function, Import-Pester, to get and load [pester](https://github.com/pester/Pester).
+If pester is not installed it will be downloaded.
+See https://github.com/ligershark/psbuild/issues/56.
+- Update to filter secrets in PowerShell output.
+When passing ```-password``` the value will automatically be masked.
+You can also add additional values to be masked.
+For more info see ```Get-Help Get-FilteredString``` or ```Get-Help Invoke-MSBuild -Examples```.
+See https://github.com/ligershark/psbuild/issues/57.
+- Update to add entries to AppVeyor messages for projects that are built.
+See https://github.com/ligershark/psbuild/issues/56.
+- Updates to properly handle properties which have spaces.
+See https://github.com/ligershark/psbuild/issues/49.
+- Update to add ```-Platform``` as a paramter to Invoke-MSBuild
+- Added ```Invoke-CommandString``` which is used to call external .exe files.
+It is exported as well so can be used to simplify calling .exe files by users.
+- Added a parameter ```noLogFiles``` to ```Invoke-MSBuild``` which will disable writing log files.
+See https://github.com/ligershark/psbuild/issues/52.
+- Added ```psbuild``` alias for ```Invoke-MSBuild```.
+- Added ```-bitness``` parameter to ```Invoke-MSBuild``` so that you can pick either 32 or 64 bit msbuild
+- Update to select 32 bit msbuild.exe when running ```Invoke-MSBuild```
+- Update to throw an exception when the exit code from msbuild.exe is non-zero.
+- Update to add parameters to ```Open-PSBuildLog``` to specify the type of log to be opened.
+- Added a Markdown logger
+- Added ```-whatif``` support to ```Invoke-MSBuild```

 # Credits